juliasmolik/Meet-EU/README.md

 ## Warsaw Team 1 - Sorbonne Team 2

-The codes and report (along with the digest) can be found here: https://github.com/IPZ-2022
+The code and report (along with the digest) can be found here: https://github.com/IPZ-2022

 The report can be found in the "ligand_docking" repository.